Is payment required to start?

 Example: a 10-day China route with Beijing, Zhangjiajie, and Shanghai, plus concern about trains, payment apps, and whether the mountain stop is too rushed.

-See full sample reviewGold / Amber / Red, with the reason in plain language.
+Start route reviewGold / Amber / Red, with the reason in plain language.

 The hidden issue: rushed transfer, scenic buffer, holiday crowd, weather, walking comfort, or app friction.